RMITLibrary/easy_cite/markdown/vancouver.md

 > According to Williams (6), The National Health Survey provides valuable insight into ...

+For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-1" target="_blank">Using Vancouver: General rules for in-text citations</a>.

 #### Reference List entry

-A reference list entry for a chapter in an edited book includes:
+Cite as you would for an edited book, preceded by these additional parts to identify the chapter and its author(s):

 - author(s) of the chapter, the chapter title, followed by In:

-- details of the book in which the chapter is found
+- details of the edited book in which the chapter is found

 - page numbers of the chapter.

+When the chapter is in an edited ebook, add the additional elements described in <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-1#subtype-11">Ebook from a database</a>

+**Rule**

+> 8. Author family name initials.
+Chapter title.
+In: Editor's family name initials, editor.
+Book title: book subtitle.
+City of publication (State or Country): Publisher; Year of publication.

+**Example**

+> 8. Renk K. Reactive attachment disorder.
+In: Olatunji BO, editor.
+The Cambridge handbook of anxiety and other disorders.
+Cambridge (United Kingdom): Cambridge University Press; 2019.

+When there are multiple chapter authors, format their names as you would for a book with multiple authors.

+When there are multiple book editors, format their names as you would for a book with multiple editors.

-> 6. Williams G. Population health and health outcomes.
+> 9. Williams G. Population health and health outcomes.
 In: Davis J, Birks M, Chapman YB, editors.
 Inclusive practice for health professionals.
 South Melbourne (Australia): Oxford University Press; 2015. p.
 128-60.

+Follow <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-4" target="_blank">Using Vancouver: General rules for the reference list</a> to format your reference list.

 ###### end-subtype-content